 - Clear arrangements for access to the buildings including keys

 Home-stay accommodation means living with a host family.
 A detailed document, General Guidelines for Host Families, has been produced, which is sent out to all hosts as part of their first information pack.

 This document covers such issues as:

-- Formal security checks for the main carer in the host family in compliance with government legislation in addition to the family’s own self-declaration for not having any negative marks against them in relation to children in their care
+- Disclosure and Barring Service (DBS) checks for the main carer in the host family in compliance with government legislation in addition to the family’s own self-declaration.

 - Completing our Application Form which gives important basic information about the family